prabhavk/mst-backbone-repo/README.md

 # About mst-backbone

-mst-backbone(sem-gm) is a phylogeny inference program that performs constrained search through tree-space.
+mst-backbone is a phylogeny inference program that performs constrained search through tree-space.
 The main features of the program are

 1) The use of a minimum spanning tree framework for constraining search through phylogenetic tree-space.